WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Storage Account created_

 1. Click on the storage account name you created.
-You will enter to the **Dashboard** page which provides you with information about the status of the account and the service endpoints that can be used within your applications.
+You will enter the **Dashboard** page which provides you with information about the status of the account and the service endpoints that can be used within your applications.

 	![storage-account-dashboard](Images/storage-account-dashboard.png?raw=true)